 Whenever possible, try to stand instead of sit.
 Investing in a standing desk is certainly one option, but you could also simply stand when reviewing documents, stand when chatting with a coworker, or stand when talking on the phone.
 This will improve circulation and burn more calories as well.

-Considering a career in corporate wellness?
+Are you considering a career in corporate wellness?
+Are health and wellness programs your passion?
 This line of work can be extraordinarily rewarding and fulfilling.